d0tTino/d0tTino/docs/telemetry.md

 `ai-do` runs per developer using `nsm_stats.aggregate_successful_runs()` and posts the resulting JSON to `EVENTS_URL`.
 Authentication via `EVENTS_TOKEN` is supported just like `record_event`.

+## Tracking the North Star Metric

+Each call to `record_event()` writes a JSON payload to `EVENTS_URL`.
+The `nsm_stats.aggregate_successful_runs()` helper groups these raw events by hashed developer ID and ISO week, counting only entries where `exit_code` is `0`.
+Summing these weekly totals yields the “successful automated tasks per active developer per week” metric. `nsm_upload.py` can read NDJSON logs or fetch them from `EVENTS_URL`, compute the totals, and post the aggregated JSON back to the server.